UK PM Johnson out of the hospital, says staff saved his life

 “On the advice of his medical team, the PM will not be immediately returning to work,” the statement said.
 “He wishes to thank everybody at St. Thomas’ for the brilliant care he has received.”

 Johnson had been in the hospital for a week and had spent three nights in the intensive care unit.
-Earlier he said he owes his life to the National Health Service staff who treated him.
+Earlier in the day, he said he owes his life to the National Health Service medical workers who treated him.

 “I can’t thank them enough,” Johnson said in his first public statement since he was moved out of intensive care Thursday night.
 “I owe them my life.”